nickolashkraus/paperwhite/docs/footnote-reference-tooltips.md

 [^1]: Luxury is more than just expensive things. it's an experience, a feeling.
     It's the whisper of silk against your skin, the subtle aroma of a hand-crafted perfume, the impeccable service that anticipates your every need.
-True luxury is about quality, craftsmanship. and a sense of effortless ease.
+True luxury is about quality, craftsmanship, and a sense of effortless ease.
 It's not about showing off wealth, but about indulging in the finer things in life, savoring the details, and appreciating the artistry involved in creating something truly exceptional.
 It's a state of